Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Billie Faiers

-TOWIE star Billie Faiers is rumoured to be curious about showing on the ITV ice skating competitors.
-She can be following in fellow co-star Gemma Collins footsteps, as the GC competed in 2019 with skilled Matt Evers.
+TOWIE star Billie Faiers is rumoured to be fascinated about showing on the ITV ice skating competitors.
+She could be following in fellow co-star Gemma Collins footsteps, as the GC competed in 2019 with skilled Matt Evers.

 Baga Chipz

-RuPaul’s Drag Race UK runner-up Baga Chipz might make Dancing On Ice herstory by changing into the first drag queen to compete on the present, after she was reportedly noticed heading to auditions for the ITV competitors.

-Since showing on the first collection of the UK drag competitors, Baga Chipz has competed on Superstar MasterChef, Pointless Celebrities, CelebAbility and appeared on X Issue: Superstar.
-Dancing On Ice looks as if the subsequent logical step in the performer’s actuality collection journey.
+Since showing on the first sequence of the UK drag competitors, Baga Chipz has competed on Celeb MasterChef, Pointless Celebrities, CelebAbility and appeared on X Issue: Celeb.
+Dancing On Ice looks like the subsequent logical step in the performer’s actuality sequence journey.

 Samantha Giles

-Emmerdale actress Samantha Giles can be rumoured to be curious about showing on Dancing On Ice 2021.
+Emmerdale actress Samantha Giles can also be rumoured to be fascinated about showing on Dancing On Ice 2021.

-The actress, who’s finest identified for enjoying Bernice Blackstock on the cleaning soap, can be following in the footsteps of costar Matthew Wolfenden, who gained the ITV skating competitors’s 2012 collection.
+The actress, who’s greatest recognized for taking part in Bernice Blackstock on the cleaning soap, could be following in the footsteps of costar Matthew Wolfenden, who gained the ITV skating competitors’s 2012 sequence.

 Carly Stenson